Rules of Procedure

 Section 5.2.

-The Complainant and Respondent may each present written comments to the NEC before it considers a Report and Recommendation.
+The Complainant and Respondent may each present written comments to the NEC before it considers and finalizes the Report and Recommendation.
 Written comments on the Report and Recommendation are due on a schedule set by the Chair.
-Written comments must be brief and to the point, covering only:

-- Subjects pertinent to the NEC’s role, as defined in this section; or
+- Subjects pertinent to the NEC’s role, as defined in this Section; or

 Section 5.3.